gradhep/neos/README.md

 Documentation can be found within the notebooks in the nbs folder, or (temporarily) at [phinate.github.io/neos](phinate.github.io/neos).

-To see examples of neos in action, look for the notebooks in the nbs folder with the `demo_` prefix.
+To see examples of `neos` in action, look for the notebooks in the nbs folder with the `demo_` prefix.

+If you're more of a video person, see [this talk](https://www.youtube.com/watch?v=3P4ZDkbleKs) given by [Nathan](https://github.com/phinate) on the broader topic of differentiable programming in high-energy physics, which also covers `neos`.

 ## Install